 Whether customer service is your responsibility as the studio owner, or you have a team of 10, your dance studio deserves to perform to a standard that your customers will appreciate.
-Excellent customer service can make or break a dance studio, especially in our increasingly competitive industry.
+Excellent customer service can make or break a dance studio (it’s the reason we invented the CareFactor method in the first place!), especially in our increasingly competitive industry.

 1 – Build rapport with your customers